JialinC/GitHub-Mole/docs/api.md

 |400 Bad      |Request	Invalid input data.|
 |500 Internal Server Error	|Error occurred during team formation.|

-### 📘 Database Interaction API Endpoints
+## 📘 Database Interaction API Endpoints

 This API allows users to store, retrieve, and manage their GitHub-related datasets, including repositories, commits, issues, PRs, and discussions.

-📌 Authentication
+### 📌 Authentication

 All endpoints require authentication using JWT tokens.

-1️⃣ Check for Duplicate Dataset
+### 1️⃣ Check for Duplicate Dataset

+This API endpoint checks if a dataset with the given name and type already exists for the authenticated user.

 🔹 Request